Nabors: Largest Onshore Fleet Operator A Risky Bet

 Data Source: Company Filings

-Asides from the company's partnership with the national oil company boasting the world's most prolific reserves creating a new avenue for growth, it represents the power of Nabors' technology and signals that they may be the go-to operator for future deals.
+Aside from the company's partnership with the national oil company boasting the world's most prolific reserves creating a new avenue for growth, it represents the power of Nabors' technology and signals that it may be the go-to operator for future deals.
 It hints that Nabors' outperformance of the broader growth of domestic drilling is hinged on its technology and operational expertise, factors that can contribute to future gains.

-What's more is that the company seems pretty isolated from the effects of OPEC's production cuts, mentioning in the earnings call that their geographic position differs from the peers we've heard have been affected: "I think some of the other feedback we're getting from some of our peers about international is significantly affected by offshore activity and Far East activity where we're not present currently.
+What's more is that the company seems pretty isolated from the effects of OPEC's production cuts, mentioning in the earnings call that its geographic position differs from the peers we've heard have been affected:

+"I think some of the other feedback we're getting from some of our peers about international is significantly affected by offshore activity and Far East activity where we're not present currently.
 So, we do serve a different subset of geographies than, say, the Schlumbergers, Halliburtons, and Baker Hughes."

-Thus Nabors can continue to carve out its International footprint while others stumble due to the cartel's cut.
+Thus Nabors can continue to carve out its international footprint while others stumble due to the cartel's cut.

 Still, there's reason to suspect that the horizon is not as bright as the company's recent earnings call suggests.
-What remains to be seen is if increased utilization and winning new contracts leads to profitability; Nabors can drill every well in the world, but if profit is not earned then shareholders are better off placing their money elsewhere.
+What remains to be seen is if increased utilization and winning new contracts leads to profitability; Nabors can drill every well in the world, but if profit is not earned, then shareholders are better off placing their money elsewhere.

 Where We Are Headed: Debt Looms, Drilling Growth Rate Expected to Slow

-Despite the company's recently improved utilization rates and international strength, I will be keeping my money sidelined until operational efficiencies become more clearly manifested and the company demonstrates that it can profitably serve the Lower 48 after entering into more favorable contracts.
+Despite NBR's recently improved utilization rates and international strength, I will be keeping my money sidelined until operational efficiencies become more clearly manifested and the company demonstrates that it can profitably serve the Lower 48 after entering into more favorable contracts.
 While to some this prudent strategy may seem to be waiting too long, it really represents an exercise in risk management.
-One of the principal reasons for Nabors recent continued slide, falling as much as 9% Thursday, is the market's belief that day rates are peaking and domestic drilling will continue to slow down.
-Goldman Sachs, for example, recently said they expect dayrates to peak at ~$20K/day, less than the 10% increase utilized in the model above.
-Helmerich & Payne also made news recently with their projections, suggesting they see a likely flattening of US Rig count going forward.
+One of the principal reasons for Nabors' recent continued slide, falling as much as 9% Thursday, is the market's belief that day rates are peaking and domestic drilling will continue to slow down.
+Goldman Sachs, for example, recently said it expects dayrates to peak at ~$20K/day, less than the 10% increase utilized in the model above.
+Helmerich & Payne (NYSE:HP) also made news recently with its projections, suggesting it sees a likely flattening of US rig count going forward.

-I share these sentiments: even after OPEC announced a landmark cut extension, West Texas Intermediate Crude failed to break higher, sitting just under $50/bbl at time of writing.
-If day rates and drilling indeed peak, the growth opportunities Nabors is relying on will dry up, crushing investors in the process as Nabors continues to incur interest expenses on its $3.6 billion in debt as of year end (its revolver remained unaccessed).
-Overall, an analysis of the company's risks and opportunities suggests that the company's valuation is reflective of the risks inherent in an investment.
+I share these sentiments: even after OPEC announced a landmark cut extension, West Texas Intermediate Crude failed to break higher, sitting just under $50/bbl at the time of writing.
+If dayrates and drilling indeed peak, the growth opportunities Nabors is relying on will dry up, crushing investors in the process as the company continues to incur interest expenses on its $3.6 billion in debt as of year-end (its revolver remained unaccessed).
+Overall, an analysis of the company's risks and opportunities suggests that its valuation is reflective of the risks inherent in an investment.

 Data Source: Morningstar, Author-Generated Chart

 What's more is that the chart above shows that Nabors is trading well within its historical valuation ratios, thus the company is hardly being put on sale.
-I will not be abandoning the company as a potential investment altogether, however, because if the second quarter report reveals extremely favorable new contracts and continued equitable growth, I will reevaluate the company as an investment.
+I will not be abandoning the company as a potential investment altogether; however, because if the second-quarter report reveals extremely favorable new contracts and continued equitable growth, I will reevaluate the company as an investment.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.